Risk Management

 |---|---|---|---|

-| Threats | The Group could lose business opportunities and its products could become less competitive if it fails to sufficiently reduce greenhouse gas emissions. |
+| Threats | The Group could lose business opportunities, and its products could become less competitive against alternative materials if its efforts to reduce greenhouse gas (GHG) emissions, a major driver of climate change caused by global warming, are insufficient. |

 |